 - If you can stand it, let the bread rest for a day.
 I’ve found that whole wheat quick breads taste better the next day, when the flavors have had more time to develop.
 This bread freezes wonderfully.
 I slice it beforehand so I can pull out a slice of bread any time.
 Defrost it and boom—breakfast is served.

-- Adapted from Mark Bittman via Joy the Baker
+Recipe adapted from Mark Bittman via Joy the Baker.

 *Milk vs. yogurt: I have tried using both milk and yogurt and didn’t notice a big difference in texture either way.
 I use milk most often because it’s less expensive.

-- This eggless quick bread could easily be made vegan by substituting your preferred non-dairy milk for the dairy milk.
+Make it vegan: This bread is already eggless, so just substitute your preferred non-dairy milk for the dairy milk.

 Serving suggestions: Molasses bread is great with almond butter, cream cheese or homemade citrus curd with Greek yogurt!